Peppermint (entertainer): Acting

 Peppermint made her Broadway debut in The Go-Go's-inspired musical Head Over Heels using the songs of The Go-Go's.
 The plot of the show is somewhat based on The Countess of Pembroke's Arcadia written by Sir Philip Sidney in the 16th century.
 The show began previews in June 2018 and officially opened July 2018, at the Hudson Theatre; playing the role of Pythio, Peppermint became the first trans woman to originate a principal role on Broadway.

 Writing for Deadline Hollywood, Greg Evans summed up his impression of the musical as "occasionally amusing, occasionally cloying", expressing disappointment that many popular Go-Go's songs appeared to have been flattened over the years the musical spent in development.
 In Entertainment Weekly, Kelly Connolly viewed the show more favorably, praising "the charismatic cast" and Michael Mayer's "joyful production"; she gave the A− score overall.
 The New York Times's critic Ben Brantley's review drew criticism as transphobic and misgendering of Peppermint's character.
 The Times subsequently edited the review and Brantley apologized for it, writing that he had tried to "reflect the light tone of the show".
 The show closed in January 2019.

 Peppermint has had appearances on Pose and Saturday Night Live, and in October 2019 played the role of Pastor Olivia, "the [transgender] leader of an LGBTQ-friendly congregation", in a two-episode arc of God Friended Me.

 Continued career

 From 2019 to 2020, she co-hosted It's a Mess podcast with Cazwell.

 Peppermint is a co-founder of Black Queer Town Hall along with Bob The Drag Queen.
 The inaugural event featured speakers such as Laverne Cox and Angela Davis and raised over $270,000 for The Okra Project.

 On June 2, 2021, Peppermint was announced as a cast member of OUTtv's Call Me Mother, where her and fellow "Drag Mothers" Crystal and Barbada de Barbades adopt and mentor up-and-coming drag talent over an eight-week journey as they compete to win the title of "First Child Of Drag" and a $50,000 prize package.
 In the show, Peppermint will be representing the House of Dulcet.

+In September 2023, it was announced that Peppermint would be a contestant on Peacock's second season of The Traitors.
+The season was released in January 2024.